SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 ```

 Webpack will by default look for a config with the name `webpack.config.js`.
-You could also pass in a different webpack config as an argument.
+You could also pass in a different webpack config as an argument if you so
+pleased.

 Let's create an alias for doing the build inside our package.json: